CubicMelon/terumet/README.md

 | Empty Bucket | Copper Block | Empty Bucket |
 | Terumetal Ingot | Furnace | Terumetal Ingot |

-Place the smelter block down somewhere and you can then right-click it to access its interface, like a standard furnace:
+Place the smelter block down somewhere and you can then right-click it to access its interface like a standard furnace:

 ![Alloy Smelter GUI](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_gui.png)

-Before you begin using it, it's important to understand two things about the Alloy Smelter:
+Before you begin using it it's important to understand two things about the Alloy Smelter:
 1. It requires heat to do anything.
 2. The flux metal used to alloy with other materials is melted first and stored inside.

-One helpful thing to keep in mind is that unlike vanilla Minetest furnaces, the Terumetal Alloy Smelter *will* drop its contents when you break it.
-The only thing lost is any stored heat, which will evaporate into the atmosphere.
-Also, thanks to some form of instant heat transfer technology, any molten flux metal left in the internal tank will be dropped as raw lumps of Terumetal, reusuable again later just at the cost of the heat and time to re-melt them.
+One helpful thing to keep in mind is that unlike vanilla Minetest furnaces the Terumetal Alloy Smelter *will* drop its contents when you break it.
+The only thing lost is any stored heat which will evaporate into the atmosphere.
+Also, thanks to some form of instant heat transfer technology any molten flux metal left in the internal tank will be dropped as raw lumps of Terumetal, reusuable again later just at the cost of the heat and time to re-melt them.

 ### Heating the Alloy Smelter
-The simplest way to get lots of heat quickly is with lava, and that is how the Smelter is heated.
+The simplest way to get lots of heat quickly is with lava and that is how the Smelter is heated.
-When cold, the smelter displays its fuel slot in the upper-right corner, and is expecting a bucket of lava to be inserted into it.
+When cold, the smelter displays its fuel slot in the upper-right corner and is expecting a bucket of lava to be inserted into it.

 ![Alloy Smelter Fueling](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_fueling.png)

-Once inserted, the heat level will reflect the bucket-worth of lava now inside the machine by filling the heat bar, and your empty bucket will be refunded in the output section.
+Once inserted, the heat level will reflect the bucket-worth of lava now inside the machine by filling the heat bar and your empty bucket will be refunded in the output section.

 ![Alloy Smelter Heat](https://github.com/Terumoc/terumet/blob/master/tutorial/smelter_fueling_2.png)